researchstudio-sat/webofneeds/webofneeds/won-owner-webapp/README.md

                isLoadingMessages: true|false, //default is false, whether or not this connection is currently loading messages or processing agreements
                isLoadingAgreementData: true|false, //default is false, whether or not the agreementData has been loaded,
                isLoading: true|false, //default is false, whether or not this connection is currently loading itself (similar to the isLoading in the need)
-               showAgreementData: true | false // default ist false, wheather or not the agreementDataPanel is active
+               showAgreementData: true|false // default is false, whether or not the agreementDataPanel is active
+               showMultiSelect: true|false // default is false, whether or not multiSelect checkboxes should be shown in the chat
                unread: true|false, //whether or not this connection is new (or already seen if you will)
                isRated: true|false, //whether or not this connection has been rated yet
                remoteNeedUri: string, //corresponding remote Need identifier